 -Buy tickets before on www.tablemountain.net.
 So you don’t have to wait online once you arrive.

-I took the cable car up and down, but you should walk up and take the cable car down (easier on the knees), unless you are cardiovascular challenged.
+I took the cable car up and down, but you should walk up and take the cable car down (easier on the knees) unless you are cardiovascular challenged.
 Steps to the top are located 15 min up the road past the lower cable car on the right (by a shack). - Free tour of the top of Table Mountain on the hour every hour until 1500.
 Meet at the Twelve Apostles Terrace.
 It’s free, but if your guide does a good job, slip him a couple bucks, it won’t kill you.
 Charlie did a fine job.

 - Free WiFi throughout the Upper and Lower Cable Stations.

 6. Walked up to Lions Gun and then signal hill.
 Follow Buitengract South, stop at Trip 21 for coffee, then continue and make a right on Whitford St. follow signs to Lions Gun.
-A the T in the road, make right for Lions Head, then double back to the T and go left to Signal Hill for panoramic views of Cape Town and the paragliders.
+At the T in the road, make right for Lions Head, then double back to the T and go left to Signal Hill for panoramic views of Cape Town and the paragliders.

 7. Uber to Mzoli’s in Guguthula @ $12.00.
 It looks a little sketchy out front but is perfectly safe.
 Enter and buy your meat (beef, port or lamb, or sausage).
 Pay at the cashier where you will be given two receipts.
 Proceed down the hallway to the braai and hand your meat to the cook.
 He will tell you when to return (@ 15 min for us).
-Go across street, just to the left of the Yellow Zone shipping container, to a private residence to buy your beer (I recommend a 750 ml Castle for R20).
-Pickup your cooked meat and give the chef a tip (I gave him R10, and he was quite appreciative).
-Get utensils at the cashier and proceed to patio on the corner.
+Go across the street, just to the left of the Yellow Zone shipping container, to a private residence to buy your beer (I recommend a 750 ml Castle for R20).
+Pick up your cooked meat and give the chef a tip (I gave him R10, and he was quite appreciative).
+Get utensils at the cashier and proceed to the patio on the corner.
 Eat your meat.
 Pap is also available, but we just ordered meat.

-8. DIY Wine Tour: Used the local hop on hop off bus to create our own Wine Tour (Buy tickets online for 180R or in person at the Long Street ticket office for 200R).
+8. DIY Wine Tour: Used the local hop-on hop-off bus to create our own Wine Tour (Buy tickets online for 180R or in person at the Long Street ticket office for 200R).
 Go to Long Street (stop #5) and board the Blue Bus.
 Exit the Blue Bus at Constantia Nek Wine Stop (stop #21) and board the Purple Bus.
 We visited the following:

 1. Groot Constantia Wine Estate